jcolag/entropy-arbitrage/2023-10-12-menage-troi.md

  > **WESLEY**: Perfect.
 The queen's gambit finished off with the Aldabren Exchange.

-Well, now I can't believe that Wesley plays chess, either, because the [queen's gambit](https://en.wikipedia.org/wiki/Queen%27s_Gambit) starts the game, and so probably had little to nothing to do with Riker's win, here.
+Well, now I can't believe that Wesley plays chess, either, because the {% wiki Queen%27s_Gambit|queen's gambit|en %} starts the game, and so probably had little to nothing to do with Riker's win, here.

 I can't find an "Aldabren" that doesn't call back to this episode, though.